GenomeNet/deepG/README.md

 ## Usage

-See the package website at <https://deepg.de> for documentation and example code.
+See the Package website at <https://deepg.de> for documentation and example code.